algorithmica-org/algorithmica/content/english/hpc/simd/auto-vectorization.md

 }
 ```

-The other, specific to SIMD, is the "ignore vector dependencies" pragma, which is the way to tell compiler that we are sure there are no dependencies between the loop iterations:
+The other way, specific to SIMD, is the "ignore vector dependencies" pragma.
+It is a general way to inform the compiler that there are no dependencies between the loop iterations:

 ```c++
 #pragma GCC ivdep